ibrahim-elshar/LBQL_ICML2020/Readme.md

 -------------
 Code was tested on Python version 3.6

-Build a working python enviromnent for e.g. [Anaconda](https://www.anaconda.com/).
+Build a working python enviromnent for e.g. using [Anaconda](https://www.anaconda.com/).

 Install packages from `requirements.txt`